-- In 2018/19, FAST will introduced a charge for FHRS re-rating inspections using powers contained in the Localism Act 2011 - These re-inspections are additional visits (over and above those we carry out as follow-up enforcement action) and are in line with the FSA guidance on the implementation and operation of the FHRS. - The fee of £150 has been increased to £155 for 2019/20.
-This is based on local data on current average time taken for a re-rating inspection (Officer time for inspection, travel, administration and management etc.). - Charging for re-inspections allows a service to be provided where there is a need, without an additional cost to the Authority.
+- Going forward into 2018/19, FAST will introduce a charge for FHRS re-rating inspections using powers contained in the Localism Act 2011.
+Charging was previously prevented in the FSA agreement with local authorities to deliver the scheme.
+However, they have recently reconsidered this position and are advising that local authorities may charge for the service under general powers contained within the Act. - Section 1 of the Localism Act 2011 gives LAs the power to charge for a service which is not a statutory function; this would include providing a re-inspection in response to a request by a food business operator.
+These re-inspections are additional visits (over and above those we carry out as follow-up enforcement action) and are in line with the FSA guidance on the implementation and operation of the FHRS. - The proposed charge will only apply to re-rating inspections and not when we conduct an official control revisit to check on essential work/improvements are required. - A proposed flat fee of £150 has been calculated for Derby City.
+This is based on local data on current average time taken for a re-rating inspection (Officer time for inspection, travel, administration and management etc.).

+- Charging for re-inspections allows a service to be provided where there is a need, without an additional cost to the Authority.
 The re- inspection provides commercial benefit to the food business by recognising the improvements they have made. - Businesses are under no obligation to request a re-inspection, and thus cost recovery would only occur where they make a decision and choose to request a re-rating inspection.